QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

+## Instructins for Repo

+To see the transcripts that are being used for transcription: actual-transcript-for-comparison folder

+To get the audio files of the transcripts before transcription: audio-files-for-transcription folder

+To see how to generate transcripts using AWS Transcribe: aws-generated-transcriptions folder

+To see data for Levenshtein Distance: Data for Levenshtein distance.csv

+To see levels of Transcribe confidence in particular words: Data_for_word_length_and_confidence.csv

+To access collab notebooks: notebook-code folder

+To access the blog for our project: Qtm350_Final_Blog.ipyng folder

+To view architecture: arch.png

 # ACCENTing Transcribe’s Accuracy-Code
 This project uses AWS Transcribe to measure how accurate the service is when converting speech-to-text when using non-native English.
 In combination with AWS Transcribe, we also used Amazon S3 buckets to store our data output from Transcribe.